 Dry, full-bodied, and bright, pinot blanc is—unsurprisingly—the lighter, more fun sister of pinot noir.
 It has all the making of a great cheese pairing: crisp, refreshing, and acidic.
 Pinot blanc pairs well with younger, fresh cheeses that are soft, creamy, and oh-so-good.
 Nobody puts baby (swiss) in the corner.

 Answer All Your Cheese Pairing Questions

 Ready to learn more about cheese pairing?
-We’ve covered everything you need to know about pairing cheese with wine, food, beer, and more.
+We thought you might be, so we’ve covered everything you need to know about pairing cheese with wine, food, beer, and more.
 Start with our beginner’s guide or just dive into whatever topic suits your fancy.
 Explore a world of cheese pairing at your fingertips.

 Cheese Board Essentials